Skip to content

 Recommendations

-The Southeast Alberta Chamber of Commerce recommends the Government of Canada:
+The Southeast Alberta Chamber of Commerce and the Canadian Chamber of Commerce recommend the Government of Canada:

-2. Eliminate additional fees, while re-examining fee levels in consultation with industry;
+3. Eliminate additional fees, until fee levels are re-examined in consultation with industry;

-4. Implement the Standing Committee on Health’s recommendations from the report: Natural Health Products: A New Vision.8;
+5. Implement the Standing Committee on Healths recommendations from the report: Natural Health Products: A New Vision;

 References